yochaigal/cairn/wip/2e/dungeon-seeds.md

 _Nestled within a dense, shrouded forest lies a temple made entirely of petrified wood.
 Built by a fanatical cult to protect an ancient Relic, its entrance is concealed by a false menhirs.
 Eventually the cult became divided, splitting into two opposed Factions.
 When their dueling rituals collided the temple was shattered, with each Faction taking one half.
 Today the descendants of these factions still vie for control, destruction and redemption, but are hindered by power imbalances and ancient tradition._

 _The Crimson Path believe that if the original Relic were recovered, they might bend its power to destroy their the Azure Legion forever.
-However every attempt to plumb the temple's depths has been countered by their former brethren._
+However every attempt to plumb the temple's depths has been countered by their former brethren.
+A recent attack has left many of their number dead, and the remaining members have since fled the temple to regroup._

-_The Azure Legion feel a great sense of shame over their ancestor's actions believe that if the original Relic were recovered, they might bend its power to heal the Azure Legion, joining the temple as well as the two clans.
+_The Azure Legion feel a great sense of shame over their ancestor's actions believe that if the original Relic were destroyed, the temple would be healed again and their shame expunged.
 Unfortunately, a long-standing tradition prohibits any members from seeking the Relic, so as to avoid the mistakes of the past._

 _In the center of the temple (between **3** and **4**) a massive crack (the Fracture) splits the dungeon in two, and acts as a sort of demilitarized zone.
 Both Factions realize that only death lies across its threshold._

+_Hidden deep within the dungeon is a Relic called the **Woodturn**.
+It is capable of petrifying trees, wood, or other plant life through mere contact.
+If not properly contained it could turn an entire forest into a wasteland!_

+#### Hooks

+- The Crimson Path has made a public offer of 300gp apiece for the safe retrieval of an "ancient relic" deep within the temple.
+The party may find some respite among the Red Robes, but otherwise the characters will be on their own in dealing with any "opposition."
+- The party is contacted by an agent of the Azure Legion, acting in secret.
+The party is to find and destroy the **Woodturn**, an item of great power lost somewhere in the temple.
+The mission is to remain a secret, and any Factions of Red _or_ Blue will likely stand against them.
+The characters are to be paid 1000gp (total) for evidence of the Relic's destruction.

 ### Map

 [![Click Me!](/img/2e/dungeon-seed-example-1.webp "Click to embiggen"){:height="60%" width="60%"}](/img/2e/dungeon-seed-example-1.webp)

+### Entrance: Circle of Menhirs

+A small circle of 10' tall **stones** are set in a circle atop a **grassy** hill.
+White **trees** surround the glade on all sides.

+- **Grass**: A patch in the center is browner than the rest.
+  - A trap door is concealed underneath.
+Petrified wooden steps lead down to **1**.
+- **Stones**: Moss-covered, with thin, ruined writing in an ancient script.
+  - An expert in such matters can still determine that the stones are many centuries old.
+- **Trees**: Petrified, and as white as stone.

 ### 1 - Dining Hall